 I was born in Belfast and grew up in Lisburn, County Antrim.
 I studied art and design at the University of Ulster (on a foundation course) and afterwards in England (at Bath Academy of Art) and at post-graduate level in Scotland (The Glasgow School of Art) before I returned to Northern Ireland in 1997 and moved to the north coast.
-This northern corner of the country provides a lot of inspiration, the sea and the rural landscapes are, if not directly inspiring, a contributing factor in my interest in colour and texture.
+This northern corner of the country provides a lot of inspiration.
+The exposure to natural elements, the sea, sky and rural landscapes all feed the imagination.

-I use a variety of media and I work in different scales, from small glass and ceramic dishes to larger scale public sculpture.
+I use a variety of media and I work in different scales, from small ceramic dishes to larger scale public sculpture.

 Most of the public artworks are sited in hospitals, school buildings and housing developments and they involve a range of materials e.g. bronze, stainless steel, concrete, glass, high fired ceramic and mosaic.